Introduction to AAHIVM Credentialing

 As of October 2002, our 1,500 members provide direct care to more than 275,000 HIV patients.
 This is more than half of the patients in active treatment for HIV disease.
 The Academy has a diverse membership, primarily composed of I.D., I.M., F.P. and G.P. specialists.
 In addition, 10 percent of the Academy's primary voting members are frontline N.P.s and P.A.s.

-The Academy started a credentialing process in December of 2001 using the Academy's definition of an HIV Specialist.* In this short time, more than 1,000 providers have obtained the HIV Specialist designation.
+* In this short time, more than 1,000 providers have obtained the HIV Specialist designation.

 The Academy established the credentialing process independent of membership and continues to provide the process as a free service to both members and non-members.
 To ensure the credentialing process is accurate and supportable, approximately 10 percent of the applications are randomly selected for audit by the Academy.